Is gluten-free low-carb?

 Carbohydrates are sugars, starches, and fibers found in milk products, fruits, vegetables, grains, and sweeteners.
 Carbs break down into sugar, or glucose, in the blood and are converted into energy.

 High-carb foods and drinks raise blood sugar shortly after consumption.
-In healthy people, when a rush of glucose enters the bloodstream, the beta cells in the pancreas release an amount of insulin that’s proportional to the amount of glucose in the blood.
-Insulin directs the glucose into the cells so it can be used for energy.
+In healthy people, when a rush of glucose enters the bloodstream, the beta cells in the pancreas release an amount of insulin proportional to the amount of glucose in the blood.
+Insulin directs the glucose into the cells to be used for energy.

 Any unused energy gets moved to the liver and muscles for future use.
-When the liver and muscles stores reach capacity, any unused glucose gets stored in fat tissues.
+When the liver and muscle stores reach capacity, any unused glucose gets stored in fat tissues.